Best Dental Assistant Schools in Illinois

 Choosing a dental assistant career in Illinois offers several benefits:

-• Fast training time - less than a year in most cases
+• Fast training time about a year in most cases

 While Illinois does not require certification for all dental assistant duties, earning the Certified Dental Assistant (CDA) credential through DANB can provide: